Instantons causing iterative decoding to cycle: Introduction

-Let us define the noise vector $\pmb{\xi} = (\xi_1, \xi_2, \dots, \xi_N)$ by $\xi_i = 1 - \sigma_i x_i$.
-For simplicity, the channel is assumed to be symmetric, $P(-x|+) = P(x|-)$, then the decoding error probability (and error causing noise configurations) is independent of the codeword $\pmb{\sigma}$ being sent.
+Let us define the noise vector $\VEC{\xi} = (\xi_1, \xi_2, \dots, \xi_N)$ by $\xi_i = 1 - \sigma_i x_i$, $i = 1, 2, \dots, N$.
+For simplicity, the channel is assumed to be symmetric, $P(-x|+) = P(x|-)$, then the decoding error probability (and error causing noise configurations) is independent of the codeword $\VEC{\sigma}$ being sent.

 Consider the error correcting code, the transmission channel, and the decoding algorithm (including the [maximal] number of iterations) being fixed.
+The channel noise space $\REAL^N$ is then divided into two sets: $\REAL^N \backslash {\cal E}$ and ${\cal E}$, noise realizations that are decoded successfully and the ones that result in the decoding error.

+\begin{definition} An \emph{instanton} is a noise configuration $\VEC{\xi}$ such that: (1) it belongs to the closure of the set ${\cal E}$; (2) there is a sufficiently small vicinity of $\VEC{\xi}$ such that inside it there are no points of ${\cal E}$ with $P$ larger than $P(\VEC{\xi})$. \end{definition}

-The channel noise space ${\cal N}$ is then divided into two sets: ${\cal N} \backslash {\cal E}$ and ${\cal E}$, noise realizations that are decoded successfully and the ones that result in the decoding error.
-The {\it instantons} are defined as the positions of local maxima of the noise distribution density $P(\pmb{\xi}) = \prod_{i = 1}^N P(1 - \xi_i | +)$ over the set of error causing noise configurations ${\cal E}$.
-In the limit of high SNR the probability of the decoding error somewhere in the information block, Frame-Error Rate (FER), is controlled by the instanton with maximal $P(\pmb{\xi})$ and its vicinity.
+The instantons are defined as the positions of local maxima of the noise distribution density $P(\VEC{\xi}) = \prod_{i = 1}^N P(1 - \xi_i | +)$ over the set of error causing noise configurations ${\cal E}$.
+In the limit of high SNR the probability of the decoding error somewhere in the information block, Frame-Error Rate (FER), is controlled by the instanton with maximal $P(\VEC{\xi})$ and its vicinity.
 (In order to describe the FER {\it vs.} SNR dependence in the moderate SNR region one may need to collect the contribution from several instantons.)
 Such a definition of instanton is a paraphrasing of ``source of trouble'', and is practically useless without a method to locate it.

-The noise configuration is said to {\it withstands} $n$ iterations if after $n$ iterations the decoding output is still wrong (that includes the case when the decoding output is a wrong but valid codeword, the noise then withstands $\infty$ iterations).
-Checking for the output being a codeword at each iteration makes the set ${\cal E}$ being a non-increasing function of the number of iterations: ${\cal E}(n_{\rm iter} + 1) \subseteq {\cal E}(n_{\rm iter})$.
+There were numerous methods devised to find/enumerate trapping/stopping/absorbing sets and pseudo-codewords of LDPC codes, \EG, \cite{2009_VCNP, 2010_IEEETIT_DZAWN, 2012_IEEETIT_KB, 2014_IEICE_GMJL, 2016_IEEETIT_LD}.